Creepy bugs, snakes and Tarantulas – who needs them?

-When I told my friends my husband and I was visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”
+When I told my friends we were visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”

 Well, two winters in, we did not see so much as a scary bug let alone any snakes.

 When we decided to go to Mexico, it was “Aren’t you worried about the crime?
 What about the snakes, spiders, and tarantulas?”

 Well, I am happy to say we have not had any dealings with crime…nor snakes…however, we had a creepy-crawly visitor.

 Visit from a Tarantula